GaryAsher/challenge-run-site/.docs/REMINDERS.md

   - Replaces Google Form.
 Better as a Svelte component than a Jekyll page.
 - [ ] Remove GitHub PR Workflow for Runs
   - Replace with direct Supabase → GitHub API via Worker (already partially built).
 Cleaner in SvelteKit where the admin panel is a real app.
+- [ ] Remove Privacy Policy 5.2: "GitHub (Microsoft)" after migrating to new framework

 ### 7. Test End-to-End Pipelines
 - [ ] Test Discord webhook for new game submissions